ChengdaXu/android-interview-questions/README.md

   - Default: CPU-intense work
   - Main: UI thread
 * scope, context, job
+  - scope
+      - A holder of a coroutine context
+      - Lifecycle management: it controls the lifecycle of coroutines launched in it.
+If the scope is canceled, all its coroutines and child coroutines are canceled automatically
+      - Mandatory for coroutine builder: coroutine builder functions like runBlocking, async, launch are extensions of CoroutineScope
+  - context
+      - CoroutineContext is an interface in Kotlin's coroutines that helps us define the context or the environment in which a coroutine executes
+      - Dispatcher
+      - Job
+      - CoroutineName
+      - Exception handler
+  - job
+      - A job is an interface in kotlin coroutine library that represents a coroutine's lifecycle.
+Every coroutine launched in Kotlin returns a job object
+      - It's responsible for controlling the coroutine's status, such as whether it's active, completed or cancelled
+      - You can cnacel the job, which cancels the associated coroutine's and its children
+      - Jobs can have hierachical relationships.
+Cancelling a parent job cancels all its children
 * lifecycleScope, viewModelScope, GlobalScope
 * suspendCoroutine, suspendCancellableCoroutine
       - See this article: https://outcomeschool.com/blog/callback-to-coroutines-in-kotlin